itzDJ/djvim/README.md

 - Setup for frontend dev (React/React Native)
   - autotags (test with .js .jsx .html)
 - Check for way to run code (java, react native, python, etc.) without exiting vim.
 Probably add toggleterm (or another terminal)
+- Setup telescope to search for text within files
 - Check if LSP zero still has an option to download LSP for current file